apache/arrow/docs/source/format/Other.rst

 multidimensional array of fixed-size values (such as a NumPy ndarray).

-When writing a standalone encapsulated tensor message, we use the encapulated IPC format defined in the :ref:`Columnar Specification
+When writing a standalone encapsulated tensor message, we use the encapsulated IPC format defined in the :ref:`Columnar Specification
 <format_columnar>`, but additionally align the starting offset of the
 tensor body to be a multiple of 64 bytes.::